svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

 This is something that will most likely change a bit but for now and for simplicity this is what I am working with.
-Using a full byte for an op-code is a waste is there are only roughly 17 of them.
-Instructions that right now take a register as argument may layer be replicated for each possible register that is can use, turning fewer general instructions into more and specialized but smaller in size.
+Using a full byte for an op-code is a waste as there are only roughly 17 of them.
+Instructions that right now take a register as argument may later be replicated for each possible register that is can use, turning fewer general instructions into more and specialized but smaller in size.